 What Halloween would be complete without a visit from the late, great Vincent Price?
 Here he is on The Muppet Show.

-Here’s one of those Halloween-themed episodes I mentioned, from season two of Happy Days:
+Here’s one of those Halloween-themed episodes I mentioned, from Happy Days:

 The Beverly Hillbillies get in on the fun with an episode from Season 7: The Ghost of Clampett Castle: